By Tim Lambert

 Aung San Suu Kyi was released in 2010.
 In 2012 by-elections ere held in Burma and she won a seat in parliament.
-A general elction was held in 2015 and in 2016 Htin Kyaw was sworn in as president.
+A general election was held in 2015 and in 2016 Htin Kyaw was sworn in as president.
 Meanwhile Burma is rich in minerals.
 It has gas and oil deposits.
 Furthermore the soil in Burma is fertile.
 So there is every reason to be optimistic about the future of Burma.

 A timeline of Burma